-Preparing Future Faculty in Psychology Program: Oklahoma State University’s 12 Years Experience
+Preparing Future Faculty in Psychology Program: Oklahoma State University’s 12 Years Experience.
+(REGIONAL)

-Perspectives of Team-Based Learning in Higher Education Online and Traditional Classrooms
+Perspectives of Team-Based Learning in Higher Education Online and Traditional Classrooms.
+(REGIONAL)

 Christofferson, K., Walden, A. (2016).
 Perspectives of Team-Based Learning in Higher Education Online and Traditional Classrooms.
 Presented to the Oklahoma Association for the Gifted, Creative and Talented (OAGCT), Tulsa, Oklahoma.